Caribou Crossing on Viking Trail

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on November 15, 2012, in Landscapes/Geography and tagged Blackberry Torch, englee, Great Northern Peninsula, Newfoundland & Labrador, Reindeer, Straits-White Bay North, The Straits White Bay North, viking trail.
+Posted on November 15, 2012, in Nature and tagged Blackberry Torch, englee, Great Northern Peninsula, Newfoundland & Labrador, Reindeer, Straits-White Bay North, The Straits White Bay North, viking trail.
 Bookmark the permalink.
 6 Comments.